halayli/lthread_cpp/docs/ssl.rst

 .. cpp:function:: SSLSocket(Socket && s)

     Initializes/wraps a new SSLSocket from an existing established :cpp:class:`Socket`.
+Requires calling either :cpp:func:`SSLSocket::Accept` or :cpp:func:`SSLSocket::Connect` afterwards depending on whether the underlying TCP connection was accepted by the listener using :cpp:func:`Accept` or established via :cpp:func:`TcpConnect`.

 .. cpp:function:: SSLSocket()

-    Initializes an new SSLSocket ready to connect to peer using :cpp:class:`SSLSocket::Connect()`.
+    Initializes n new SSLSocket ready to connect to peer using :cpp:class:`SSLSocket::Connect()`.

 .. cpp:function:: void Accept(int timeout_ms=5000)